superduper-io/superduper/docs/hr/content/use_cases/vector_search/chunked_vector_search.md

 sidebar_position: 4
 ---

-# Building a Vector-Search Using Chunked Data on MongoDB
+# Vector-Search Using Chunked Data on MongoDB

 Let's find specific text within documents using vector-search.
 In this example, we show how to do vector-search.
 But here, we want to go one